 - Practicality: Can the goals be accomplished with the designated timeframe?
 Is the process outlined able to accomplish the stated goals?

 Awarded projects receive a support package that includes:

 - Up to 70 hours of a SoTL Specialist.
 SoTL Specialists are students with experience in a variety of SoTL-related topics such as ethics applications, surveys, focus groups, experiments, observation, text analysis and analytics.

 - Up to 35 hours support for instructional and learning design, provided by the Curriculum and Course Services at CTLT.

 - Cohort-based meetings in which informal feedback is offered by cohort peers and participants in the program from previous years.

 - CTLT consultation during the entire life cycle, from design to publication.

-- Up to $300 CAD in discretionary funds to support project requirements such as participant costs and TA time.
+- Up to $300 CAD in discretionary funds to support research expenses such as participant costs and disciplinary data interpretation.